01 Aug What Do You Do All Day?

-Since we’ve been cruising the Bahamas, I’ve had couple of questions about what a “typical” day at anchor is like.
+What’s cruising really like?
 When most people dream of cruising, they tend to think of days being similar to what they are on a bareboat charter.
 In other words, vacation.
 Play.

 There is a certain amount of that . . . but there’s also a certain amount of “everyday life” and almost always at least a little bit of repair or maintenance.

-No two days are ever identical, but a recent day at Shroud Cay was fairly typical of days when we aren’t underway or visiting a town.
+No two days are ever identical, but a recent day at Shroud Cay in the Bahamas was fairly typical of days when we aren’t underway or visiting a town.

 The previous day, we had said we’d like to explore an old well in a nearby cove and take our dog Paz to the beach, and we’ve decided that the next day we’re going to move to Warderick Wells Cay, about 20 miles away.